-Juveniles that have been charged with a delinquent offense (a criminal charge for an adult) may be held here for up to 8 business days (not including day of arrest, weekends or holidays) pending court disposition.
-The temporary juvenile holding facility cannot / will not hold juvenile status offenders (i.e. runaways or liquor offenses) unless prior court action has been taken.
+- Juveniles that have been charged with a delinquent offense (a criminal charge for an adult) may be held here for up to 8 business days (not including day of arrest, weekends or holidays) pending court disposition

 Secure Detention Criteria / Guidelines

-- Endanger Self or Others - This criteria most clearly comes into play if the offense and/or offenses involve actual, potential, or threatened physical harm to other people.
-Also, current or prior incidents of suicide attempts or threats, life threatening drug or alcohol overdose, or running behavior that places a child in situations of danger or abuse often fall into this category.
+- Current or prior incidents of suicide attempts or threats, life threatening drug or alcohol overdose, or running behavior that places a child in situations of danger or abuse often fall into this category

-- Not Return for a Court Hearing - A prior history of failure to appear for court, previous patterns of running away from situations, or threats to runaway will usually be considered under this category.
+- The child has a prior history of failure to appear for court, previous patterns of running away from situations, or threats to runaway will usually be considered under this category.

-- Run Away et al. or Not Remain in the Care or Control of Lawful Custodian - Again, prior or threatened runaway behavior is a prime factor in using this criteria.
+- Prior or threatened runaway behavior is a prime factor in using this criteria.
 Also, a recent pattern of defiant, out of control behavior including, but not limited to frequent prior delinquent offenses will be considered under this criteria.